 - Try to look past the busy and flashy demos.
 You’re going to be putting your content into the template, not doing everything the template can do.

 - Look at the module positions and variations of the templates

 - Drink plenty of water while looking for templates and stretch every hour or so

 This section is incomplete.
 If you have knowledge in this topic, please participate by adding to this document.
-In the interim, a Google search on customising Protostar will yield you many results outside of Joomla!
+In the interim, a Google search on customising Cassiopeia will yield you many results outside of Joomla!
 Docs.